 Connecting African American Communities to Information, Expert Care, and Support

 African Americans have twice the incidence of myeloma as white Americans.
-Recent studies show that African Americans are significantly less likely to receive the newest treatments and combination therapies, and more likely to experience treatment delays, including transplant delays
+What’s more, recent studies show that African Americans are significantly less likely to receive the latest treatments, and are more likely to experience treatment delays.

-The Leukemia & Lymphoma Society (LLS) is dedicated to improving access to the best therapies and quality of life among African Americans with myeloma.
-LLS provides free tools and resources to navigate the treatment landscape more effectively and cope with the disease.
+The Leukemia & Lymphoma Society (LLS) is dedicated to helping African Americans with myeloma access the treatment and care they need and improving quality of life.
+LLS provides free tools and resources to help patients and caregivers navigate the treatment landscape more effectively and cope with the disease.

 Through our program Myeloma Link: Connecting African American Communities to Information, Expert Care, and Support, LLS conducts extensive outreach to African Americans throughout the country to help them access critical education and support resources and optimal treatment for multiple myeloma.
 Currently, the program is offered in Washington, D.C., Atlanta, Baltimore, Detroit, Houston, St. Louis, Oakland and Philadelphia, providing free education, information, support and referral resources.

 Myeloma Link reaches patients and caregivers in the following ways: